cyberrangecz/docs/docs/user-guide-basic/login-and-logout.md

 ## Login

 Enter a URL of the KYPO CRP to your web browser to navigate to the KYPO Portal web page.
 Log in using one of the available OIDC providers.
-If you have to use a local OIDC provider **(local issuer)** which is a part of the KYPO CRP, the administrator must provide credentials (username and password) to you.
+If you have to use a local OIDC provider **(local issuer)**, which is a part of the KYPO CRP, the administrator must provide credentials (username and password) to you.
 <p align="center">
   <img height="130" src="../../img/user-guide-basic/login-and-logout/login-muni-or-local-issuer.png">
 </p>

-This will redirect you to the selected OIDC provider to sign in.
+It will redirect you to the selected OIDC provider to sign in.
 In the case of a local OIDC provider, the login page would be as follows:

 ![csirt-mu-issuer](../img/user-guide-basic/login-and-logout/local-oidc-provider-login-window.png)

-After successful login you will be redirected to the main page that should look similar to the following figure:
+After successful login, you will be redirected to the main page that should look similar to the following figure:

 ![kypo-front-page](../img/user-guide-basic/login-and-logout/kypo-portal-home-page.png)